GrannyProgramming/trello-leetcoing75-scheduler/README.md

 ### Review Process:

 1. **Card Movement**: After your self-assessment, manually move the challenge card from the 'To Do this Week' list to the 'Retrospective' list on Trello.
-(Will update this to move automatically in future)
 2. **Label Assignment**: Within the 'Retrospective' list, apply one of the following labels to the card based on your understanding:
    - **Know**: You feel confident about your grasp and solution.
    - **Somewhat Know**: You understand the basics but had certain uncertainties.